pit-ray/win-vind/CONTRIBUTING.md

 ### To Development
 You can contribute to development by sending pull requests to the `master` branch to fix or add features, add test cases, modify typos and expressions, improve [security](https://github.com/pit-ray/win-vind/security/code-scanning).
 When adding new code, please consider adding test cases in the test directory to satisfy branch coverage.
 [Codacy](https://www.codacy.com/gh/pit-ray/win-vind/dashboard?utm_source=github.com&utm_medium=referral&utm_content=pit-ray/win-vind&utm_campaign=Badge_Grade) and [Travis](https://travis-ci.com/pit-ray/win-vind) and [Actions](https://github.com/pit-ray/win-vind/actions) run by pushing, and [Coverity](https://scan.coverity.com/projects/pit-ray-win-vind) checks programmatic resources at releasing as Continuous Integration.
 If you want to discuss development, please create a thread in [Discussion](https://github.com/pit-ray/win-vind/discussions) with **#Development** category.

+You can see the documentation for the high-layers of the architecture in [devdocs](https://github.com/pit-ray/win-vind/blob/master/devdocs).

 #### Quick Start for Build
 If you have already installed **MinGW-w64** or **Visual Studio 2019**, all you need is the next steps.